SV1CAL/Satellite-FUN/README.md

 MORE INFO:

-Satellite FUN is a C# application which predicts satellite passes , tracks satellites, automatically starts RF recording (HDSDR/SatDump) and post-processing (SatDump).
-The goal is mainly unattended Weather/ Earth observation satellite reception on L and X band .
-It supports the SPID BIG RAS  including the HR version through the  Rot2Prog protocol and other rotators through HamLib.
+Satellite FUN is a hobby project written in C# which predicts satellite passes, tracks satellites, automatically starts RF recording (HDSDR/SatDump) , post-processing (SatDump) etc.

-Satellite FUN is just a hobby project written to suit my own needs for satellite tracking , especially on X band , where accurate antenna positioning is very important.

-Satellite position calculation is done using David Taylor’s DJTSatLib.dll

-Regarding antenna tracking, in the Rot2Prog protocol case, it writes commands directly to its serial port , which allows for faster position update.
-This mode is what I use on X band , allowing position update every 0.5s.

-HamLib tracking is somewhat slower, as by default position update interval is set to 3s (can be further reduced though).
-This may already be more than enough for many applications though.

-Besides Rot2Prog and Hamlib, it also supports the e-Callisto controller in X/Y configuration.
+The main goal is unattended Weather/ Earth observation satellite reception on L,S and X band.

+It supports the SPID Rot2Prog protocol including the HR version , HamLib and e-Callisto (X/Y).

 ![image](https://user-images.githubusercontent.com/3455238/178921593-386c7918-85a1-42e5-98ef-9ca265f7c88b.png)

-Some other features have been added to aid Weather/Earth observation Satellite RX  and enable unattended pass-list tracking / recording/decoding:
+Some features :

 - One can automatically launch HDSDR/SatDump with the proper settings per satellite.